feedzai/pdb/README.md

 ```

 It is widely known that greater the id greater the Stream of data.
-For this porpuse you just design a query that selects the maximum Stream id of data Type 4 from Provider 1.
+For this purpose you just design a query that selects the maximum Stream id of data Type 4 from Provider 1.
 You might just get a raise for this.

 ```java